pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       Show help for specific pywbemcli subjects.
 This is in addition to the help messages that are available with the -h or --help option for every command group and command in pywbemcli.
-It helps document pywbemcli subjects that are more general than specific commands and configuration subjects that do not have specific commands
+It helps document pywbemcli subjects that are more general than specific commands and configuration subjects that do not have specific commands.

       If there is no argument provided, outputs a list and summary of the existing help subjects.